PondWader/frp.js/README.md

 `frp.js` is a JavaScript library written in TypeScript for managing FRP instances.
 FRP is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the Internet.

-`frp.js` provides complete typing for all FRP configuration.
+`frp.js` provides complete type support for all FRP configuration.

 [Find out more about FRP on the official respository here.](https://github.com/fatedier/frp)